Senior Tory Brexiteer admits UK need more EU workers

-Senior Tory Brexiteer George Eustice admits UK need more EU workers
+Senior Tory George Eustice admits UK need more EU workers

 George Eustice said labour shortages caused by ‘failure of post-Brexit immigration policy’